bc-logo

 At first glance, it might look like a royal flush.
 The card values are correct: 10, J, Q, K, A. But if you look closely, the ace, queen, and 10 are a diamond (♦) while the rest are spades (♠).
 That means the suits don’t match, so this hand is not a royal flush.

 In this case, it’s not even a Straight Flush—because it also requires five cards in the same suit.
-You have a straight (10 to A), but the mixed suits disqualify it from anything higher.
+You have a straight (10 to A), which is a strong hand, but not a flush or royal flush because the suits don’t match.

 Straight flush